Cosmetic Surgery Overview

 Cosmetic surgery consists of a wide variety of techniques and procedures.
 Some of these techniques are briefly explained below.

 Facelift surgery - To perform this surgery, the surgeon will create an extended incision from the temple, down in front of the ear and extending up behind the ear.
 Excess skin is removed from the neck and chin after tightening the underlying tissue layers.
 S-lift is a less extensive form of surgery.
-Learn more about the procedures here.
+Learn more about the facelift surgery.

 Browlift (endoforeheadplasty) - Depending on your needs, the surgery can be divided into four procedures.
 These include Full Endoforehead, Frontal Forehead, Lateral Forehead, and Midforehead.
-Read more about all four procedures here.
+Read more about all four browlift procedures.

 Eyelift (blepharoplasty) - Upper eyelid Blepharoplasty usually involves removal of excess skin and sometimes underlying fat.
 Lower eyelid blepharoplasty may be performed either through the skin of the lower lid or from behind the eyelid.
-Learn more about the three approaches here.
+Learn more about the three eyelift approaches.

 Liposuction surgery - The breakthrough technique can be conducted at a day surgery facility or in a hospital and may require a short stay at the hospital.
 The method consists of swelling the skin with a local anaesthetic to reduce bleeding and pain allowing the removal of unwanted fat more easily.
-Have a look at a detailed description of the procedure here.
+Have a look at a liposuction in more detail.

 The risks of cosmetic surgery